sioaeko/NLLB_translator/README.md

 ### Using Jupyter Notebook

-Open and run the NLLB_Test_Translator_Notebook.ipynb notebook in Jupyter or Colab for an interactive experience.
+Open and run the Linguify_N otebook.ipynb notebook in Jupyter or Colab for an interactive experience.

 ### Contributing